Monroe 4.6 magnitude earthquake 2019

-I was born and lived most of my life in the middle of Eurasian tectonic plate.
-Just to make it clear: it’s a very, very stable, very thick and super solid tectonic plate.
+I was born and lived most of my life in the middle of the Eurasian tectonic plate.
+Just to make it clear: it’s a very, very stable, very thick, and super solid tectonic plate.
 And when you’re in the middle of it, there’s no possibility of an earthquake happening, practically ever.
-You get some tremors from distant earthquakes every now and then, but they are in imperceptible range of magnitude 1-2.
+You get some tremors from distant earthquakes every now and then, but they are in the imperceptible range of magnitude 1-2.

 After moving to Pacific Northwest in 2013, earthquakes suddenly became a real possibility.
-For the first five years in Cascades foothills along the Columbia river gorge, I was closely following seismic activities around us.
+For the first five years in Cascades foothills along the Columbia River gorge, I was closely following seismic activities around us.
 With Mt.
 St. Helens visible from almost everywhere in Vancouver, WA, and Mt.
 Hood looming practically wherever you are, volcanos, eruptions, and earthquakes were always on my radar.
 I’d read about swarm quakes around one of the nearby volcanoes, or somewhere along the coast.
 Then I’d read that we had an earthquake last night somewhere real close (as in 20-30 miles), but it was, say, magnitude 2.5.

-Years passed, and earthquakes were replaced on my radar by more pressing issues (work, family, school and such).
-We moved north to Seattle area, and since mountains here are somewhat further away from our house than they were in Vancouver, and since the closest volcano, Mt.
+Years passed, and earthquakes were replaced on my radar by more pressing issues (work, family, school, and such).
+We moved north to the Seattle area, and since mountains here are somewhat further away from our house than they were in Vancouver, and since the closest volcano, Mt.
 Rainier, is pretty far away, it all kinda faded away.
 I mean, I understand that nothing changed really; if anything, we are in a more tremor-prone are now with Juan de Fuca plate, and multiple faults right underneath our house, but it all somehow got less real, I guess…

 And then you wake up at 2:51 am on a Friday night because your bed is shaking pretty violently, and the whole house is rattling and creaking for a whole 5-10 seconds.